abach42/superhero/README.md

   * user: chris@example.com
   * password: foobar

-## Developing (using hot swapping of code) 🔧
+## 🔧 Developing (using hot swapping of code)

-👆 You will need docker/ docker compose V2 installed on your OS and Java 21.0.2
+👆 You will need docker/ docker compose V2 installed on your OS and Java 17

 * Start application: `./bin/dev/start.sh`
   - Postgres database will be started and fully initialized in a docker container.
   - Spring-boot will be started.

-* Run test by `mvn clean test`.
+* Run test by `bin/test.sh`.

-* Open database client on `psql postgresql://db:db@localhost:15432/db`.
+* Open database client on `psql postgresql://db:db@localhost:25432/db`.

-## Using docker deployment

-Start `bin/oci/start.sh`

 ## Endpoints